 The show me, tell me part of the practical driving test is 22 safety questions about the car.
-These questions are based on; fluids, tyres, lights, brakes, windscreens, steering and other safety aspects.
+These safety questions are based on; fluids, tyres, lights, brakes, windscreens, steering and other safety aspects.

-You will only get marked for 1 minor fault on your driving test report, even you get them both wrong, as long as you remain safe.
+You will only get one minor driving fault on your DL25 practical driving test report form even you get them both wrong, as long as you remain safe.

 It's marked under 7.
 Vehicle Checks on the DL25 driving test report.